 - The Foreigners Act and the Passport Act debar such a person and provide for putting an illegal migrant into jail or deportation.

 - A person can become an Indian citizen through registration.

 - Section 5 (a) of Citizenship act of 1955: A person of Indian origin who is ordinarily resident in India for seven years before making an application for registration;

 - And they should have lived in India continuously for 12 months before submitting an application for citizenship.

 - Under the Citizenship Act, 1955, one of the requirements for citizenship by naturalization is that the applicant must have resided in India during the last 12 months, as well as for 11 of the previous 14 years.

 - The Citizenship Amendment Act 2019 aims to make changes in the Citizenship Act, the Passport Act, and the Foreigners Act if the illegal migrants belong to religious minority communities from three neighbouring countries of Bangladesh, Pakistan, and Afghanistan.

 Features of CAA 2019

 - The Act seeks to amend the Citizenship Act, 1955 to make Hindu, Sikh, Buddhist, Jain, Parsi, and Christian illegal migrants from Afghanistan, Bangladesh, and Pakistan, eligible for citizenship of India.
-In other words, the Act intends to make it easier for non-Muslim immigrants from India’s three Muslim-majority neighbours to become citizens of India.
+In other words, the Act intends to make it easier for persecuted people from India’s neighbouring countries to become citizens of India.